Robbie Davis-Floyd: Work

-Davis-Floyd's primary theoretical contributions include her analysis of standard obstetric procedures for birth as rituals that convey the core values of the technocracy and her clear delineation and comparison of the "technocratic, humanistic, and holistic models of birth and health care" (see below).These different models of birth, healthcare, and technological usage exist in all societies and fluctuate according to surrounding conditions.
+Davis-Floyd's primary theoretical contributions include her analysis of standard obstetric procedures for birth as rituals that convey the core values of the technocracy and her delineation and comparison of the "technocratic, humanistic, and holistic models/paradigms of childbirth and health care."
+These different models of birth, health care, and technological usages exist in all societies and fluctuate according to the surrounding cultural and social conditions.

-Another primary contribution was her 1993 complete revision and update of Brigitte Jordan's famous 'Birth in Four Cultures: A Cultural Investigation of Childbirth in Yucatan, Holland, Sweden, and the United States' (Fourth Edition)--the book that generated the fields of the anthropologies of midwifery and childbirth.
-The book was first published in 1978 and won the Margaret Mead Award in 1980.
-Jordan and Davis-Floyd had completed a comparative analysis on how culture interacts with the physiology of birth in four different territories, showing how birth is everywhere socially marked and shaped.
-Brigitte Jordan's concept of authoritative knowledge has been heavily promoted by Davis-Floyd both in her update of Birth in Four Cultures, in her co-edited 1997 collection Childbirth and Authoritative Knowleldge: Cross-Cultural Perspectives, and in her 2019 co-edited collection Birth in Eight Cultures, designed with Jordan's encouragement to replace Birth in Four Cultures for undergraduate and graduate teaching.
+Another primary contribution was her 1993 complete revision and update of Brigitte Jordan's Birth in Four Cultures: A Cultural Investigation of Childbirth in Yucatan, Holland, Sweden, and the United States (Fourth Edition)—the book that generated the fields of the anthropologies of midwifery and childbirth.
+This book was first published in 1978 and won the Margaret Mead Award in 1980.
+Jordan and Davis-Floyd completed a comparative analysis on how culture interacts with the physiology of birth in four different territories, showing how birth is everywhere socially marked and shaped.
+Brigitte Jordan's concept of authoritative knowledge has been promoted by Davis-Floyd in her update of Birth in Four Cultures, in her co-edited 1997 collection Childbirth and Authoritative Knowledge: Cross-Cultural Perspectives, and in her 2019 co-edited collection Birth in Eight Cultures, which was designed with Jordan's encouragement to replace Birth in Four Cultures for undergraduate and graduate teaching.
 This concept has been distributed and utilized by scholars around the world.
 By Jordan's definition, authoritative knowledge is the knowledge that counts in a given situation, on the basis of which people make decisions and take actions.
 It often subsists in a hierarchy of knowledge systems in which one holds more weight than the other.
-A system comes to carry more weight when it has superior purpose to explain a state of the world or greater hegemonic force because it is held by people in power.
+A system comes to carry more weight when it has a superior purpose to explain a state of the world or greater hegemonic force because it is held by people in power.
 Both anthropologists have acknowledged the use and spread of high technologies as a cultural factor of authoritative knowledge.
 The use of technologies has contributed to a new symbiosis between humans and machines, the study of which is termed "Cyborg Anthropology."
-Anthropologist Donna Haraway proposed this new discipline and utilized by Joseph Dumit of MIT and Robbie Davis-Floyd in 1998.
-Davis-Floyd's research concerns reproduction and the technologies associated with birthing standards, in which the natural process of birth is intervened in via technologies that interfere with the hormonal flow of physiologic birth; she has shown in many publications how these standard procedures serve as rituals that convey the core values of technocratic society to birthing women and practitioners alike.
-She has also analyzed medical training as a rite of technocratic initiation.'
+Anthropologist Donna Haraway proposed this new discipline, later utilized by Joseph Dumit of MIT and Robbie Davis-Floyd in 1998.
+Davis-Floyd's research concerns reproduction and the technologies associated with birthing standards; she has shown in many publications how standard obstetric procedures serve as rituals that convey the core values of technocratic society to birthing women and practitioners alike.
+She has also analyzed medical training as a rite of technocratic initiation.